cleecoloma/reading-notes/class-01.md

-# Class 01
+# Class 01 Summary

-What I learned in class 01.
+I few things I learned during class 01 class:
 1. What is markdown?
-2. Types of learning.
+   * Markdown is a markup language similar to HTML
+2. Publish GitHub pages.
+   * Create a GitHub account.
+Create a new repository.
+Create a new markdown/.md file.
+Go to Settings and Pages and deploy the branch where the markdown file is